Wodan58/Joy/doc/JOYimplJOY.md

 current implementation is not easily extensible with functions written in C".
 This implementation makes adding a function easier.
 All it takes is to write the function and relocate the source code in the src-directory.
 The build system takes it from there.

-Not a general FFI, but probably good enough.
+Conversely, it is also possible to remove FOREIGN (or IMPURE) functions:

+    cd src
+    mkdir ATTIC
+    mv `grep -l FOREIGN *.c` ATTIC

+Then rebuild Joy in the usual way.
+The functions documented as FOREIGN can savely be removed, as none of the test files in the lib-directory use them.

 Comparison
 ==========